As with all things gaming, there are loads of options when it comes to picking the best chairs to go with your PC or console setup.

 One of the key features of this chair, however, is the lumbar pillow, which you can simply plug in using a USB and enjoy a lower back massage with.

-Razer is well-known when it comes to all things gaming, producing some of the best gaming headsets and laptops, and we think Razer Iskur Gaming Chair also lives up to their standards.
+Razer is well-known when it comes to all things gaming, and we think Razer Iskur Gaming Chair also lives up to the brand's standards.

 This slightly muted gamer aesthetic also makes it perfect for an office setup, too, with the Razer Iskur being one of the best office chairs, too.